UCLA Extension Winter School in collaboration with ASEEDER

 5. Cultural Exploration in LA

 Students will have the opportunity to visit the UCLA and California Institute of Technology (Caltech) campus.
-They will also tour notable cultural sites such as the Hollywood Walk of Fame, the Getty Center, and the California Natural History Museum, as well as having a fantastic experience at Universal Studios.
+They will also tour notable cultural sites such as the Hollywood Walk of Fame, as well as having a fantastic experience at Universal Studios.

 Cultural Exploration in LA: